Shruti-Singh-00/Shruti-Singh-00/README.md

 # 💫 Hi There! 👋, I'm Shruti Singh

 Welcome to my profile!
-I'm a student who is strongly inclined toward Web development, currently working on Frontend development with Angular17.
-I have contributed and won "Smart India Hackathons 2023", I’m passionate about learning new technologies.
-Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/shruti-singh-10101010101010101010/)!
+I’m passionate about technology, problem-solving, and building meaningful projects.
+I have contributed to and won "Smart India Hackathons 2023", and I enjoy exploring new tools, learning continuously, and contributing to impactful initiatives.<br>
+Thanks for visiting — I’d be happy to [connect](https://www.linkedin.com/in/shruti-singh-10101010101010101010/)!

 * 🌍 Based in New Delhi, India
 * ✉️ Reach me at: ishrutisingh1010@gmail.com